 We need plans.
-We need written plans in order make things happen.
+We need written plans to make things happen.
 Meaning, they have to be outside of your head.
 The plan doesn't have to be elaborate.
 We don't need plans that are pages and pages long if we don't want them.
-We don't need to follow any templates that restrict our way of thinking about our plans.
-There, I said it.
+And we don't need to follow any templates that restrict our way of thinking about our plans.
+There...I said it.

 Planning is a creative process.
 It's energizing, electric, and thrilling.
 When planning, I surround my self with all sorts of tools.
 I don't want to restrict how that plan might manifest.
-It could manifest in written form as a word doc, or a drawing in my sketchbook, or as thoughts and phrases on several sticky notes.
+It could manifest in written form as a Word doc, as a drawing in my sketchbook, or as thoughts and phrases on several sticky notes.
 I love that I can be very open about it and have fun.

-But, I have witnessed too often people become paralyzed by templates.
+But...I have witnessed, too often, paralysis due to template use.
 That's when you abandon what you think you know about planning, what you've read, or what others have told you (except for me!).
-Just sit down with pen and paper, and start writing or drawing whatever comes to mind.
-Do not edit yourself and just go with the flow.
+Just sit down with a pen and paper and start writing or drawing whatever comes to mind.
+Do not edit or judge yourself.
+Just go with the flow.

 Now go create, draw, sketch, type, outline, PLAN.